 Why Do Gaming Laptops Look So Bad?

-When looking for a new laptop, you first look at the processing power, RAM, storage, and other essential specs of your options.
-However, appearance is also important and should be taken into account when choosing a laptop because you will carry your device around everywhere.
-When it comes to gaming laptops, the specs are superior, but they always look bulky and flashy.
+When looking for a new laptop, you first look at your options: processing power, RAM, storage, and other essential specs.
+However, appearance is also important and should be considered when choosing a laptop because you will carry your device around everywhere.
+Regarding gaming laptops, the specs are superior, but they always look bulky and flashy.

 Gaming laptops have certain advanced features that could benefit many people professionally, especially those who need high-performing laptops to work with complex programs.